marle3003/mokapi/docs/blogs/automation-testing-agile-development.md

 high quality of our product.

 The longer a product is in development, the harder it becomes for manual testing to keep up with the pace.
-Manual testing does not scale, and it's not compatible with Continuous Delivery.
-Also, in an agile development team we want to continuously deploy new changes.
-For this, we need continuous testing to ensures that new code is bug-free before it hits the production environment.
+Manual testing does not scale, and it's not compatible with continuous delivery.
+In continuous delivery software code is being developed in smaller increments, released more often and deployed more frequently.
+Imagine we have 50 production changes every day.
+For that, we need continuous testing to make sure that new code is bug-free before it hits the production environment.

 Automated testing such as unit testing and contract testing eliminates the fear of change.